-- . forming local business networks, - . helping attract investment - . creating a sense of neighbourhood identity - . attracting talent to the area, - . finding resource synergies between businesses, and - planning zoning bylaws and infrastructures to better reflect the needs of businesses would need to be responsible for holding the business banner throughout the planning process in order to ensure these potential benefits to businesses are realized.
+- . forming local business networks, - . helping attract investment - . creating a sense of neighbourhood identity - . attracting talent to the area, - . finding resource synergies between businesses, and - . planning zoning bylaws and infrastructures to better reflect the needs of businesses

 Given that there is no Business Improvement Association in place in the False Creek Flats, the VEC